Garmin Epix vs Garmin Epix Pro: Find the perfect GPS watch to help you race through the trails and explore the wilderness

-Garmin Epix (Gen 2) Pro vs Garmin Epix (Gen 2): find your perfect sports watch
+Garmin Epix (Gen 2) Pro and Garmin Epix (Gen 2) watches

-If you're looking to a high-end GPS watch, and you want one with a bright OLED display, the Garmin Epix (Gen 2) and Epix (Gen 2) Pro both deserve a place on your shortlist.
+So, if you're looking for a high-end GPS watch, and you want one with a bright OLED display, the Garmin Epix (Gen 2) and Epix (Gen 2) Pro both deserve a place on your shortlist.
 But how do you know which is the right one for you?

 If price is your main concern, then the Epix (Gen 2) is the less expensive of the pair.
 It's certainly not a cheap GPS watch, but Garmin knocked $200 off the price when it launched the Epix (Gen 2) Pro.